Paleo Summer Buddha Bowl

 - Handful of fresh herbs such as mint, parsley, basil, or oregano

 - 1/2 lime

 - 1 large avocado, skinned and halved

 - 4 tablespoons extra virgin olive oil

-- 1 tablespoon avocado oil or ghee, divided
+- 1 tablespoon avocado oil or Grass-Fed Ghee, divided

 - Preheat oven to 350 degrees.
 Add broccoli to a lined baking tray, drizzle with half the avocado oil, and bake for 20 minutes or until lightly cooked.
 Set aside.